Vadi/speed-trapper-app/README.md

 # Submission

 First of all, you would need to fork this repo.
-You get
+Implement two apps

 #### Thanks
 1. T-1000 image taken from Fast company